 Automotive & Light Duty Diesel Technology Program

-The Automotive-Diesel Technology Program is an accredited and certified program by the ASE Education Foundation (formerly NATEF - National Automotive Technicians Education Foundation) certified and includes a light diesel component.
+The Automotive-Diesel Technology Program is an accredited and certified program by the ASE Education Foundation (formerly NATEF - National Automotive Technicians Education Foundation), and includes a light duty diesel component.
 The program provides students with the technical knowledge and skills for employment as technicians in the automotive industry.
 Automotive/Diesel Technology involves troubleshooting and repairing the complex mechanisms and systems found in today’s vehicles.
 Instruction includes a combination of classroom theory and practical experience.

 Students who successfully complete the program will pursue careers with retail, wholesale, and independent automotive dealers and repair shops.
 Graduates can go to earn college degrees in the transportation industry and work for an O.E.M. or parts manufacturer.
 Career paths may include automotive/diesel technician, service writer, parts specialist, equipment service technician, automotive engineer, diagnostic specialist, to name some.